Jessi (musician): Controversies

-In May 2013, Jessi was booked in the case of a group assault filed by a Korean-American 'A'.
+In May 2013, Jessi was booked in the case of a group assault filed by a Korean-American "A".
 The woman claimed that Jessi and her friends assaulted her in the women's restroom of a club in Itaewon.
-'A' initially pressed charges but later dropped them.
+"A" initially pressed charges but later dropped them.
 Jessi later claimed that she only tried to stop the fight but did not participate in the assault.
-However, 'A' refuted this claim and said that she dropped the charges because she was leaving for the US.
+However, "A" refuted this claim and said that she dropped the charges because she was leaving for the US.

-On September 29, 2024, a fan of Jessi reported to the police that he was physically assaulted by someone in Jessi's group after asking for a picture with her.
+On September 29, 2024, a man who is identified as her fan reported to the police that he was physically assaulted by someone in her group after asking for a picture with her.
 The victim testified that, when he apologized and was about to leave after Jessi declined his request, the perpetrator in her group suddenly struck him in the face.
 According to the security footage reviewed by the police, flustered Jessi initially attempted to break up the fight by grabbing the perpetrator's arms, but left the scene shortly afterwards with no further intervention.
 The victim expressed his disappointment in Jessi for just leaving the scene with no effort to resolve the situation.

-Jessi later issued an apology to the victim on social media.
-Explaining that the perpetrator was someone she had just met for the first time on the day of the incident, she apologized for failing to take care of the fan, saying that she was flustered by the sudden situation.
-Jessi's agency later specified that the assailant was a Chinese man who was an acquaintance of the producer in Jessi's group.
-It has been reported that the perpetrator has already left South Korea, and that Jessi is now working with her agency to contact the perpetrator.
-Jessi expressed her deep regret for the fan's injury, and stated that she had a strong moral responsibility to assist in contacting the victim and making the perpetrator face legal consequences.
-On 16 October 2024, Jessi was summoned to the Gangnam Police Station as a defendant in the case.
-While she was not directly involved in the alleged assault, she was questioned after being sued by the victim.
-After a six-hour interrogation, she was released.
+She later issued an apology to the victim on social media, and her agency specified that the assailant was a Chinese man who was an acquaintance of the producer in her group.
+It has been reported that the perpetrator has already left South Korea, and that she is now working with her agency to contact the perpetrator.
+On 16 October 2024, She was summoned to the Gangnam Police Station as a defendant in the case, but she was released the next day.